matiasmolinas/evolving-agents/README.md

 ## Development Features

-- **LLM Caching**: Built-in caching for completions and embeddings speeds up development and testing
+- **LLM Caching**: Built-in caching for completions and embeddings
-- **Vector Search**: Integrated ChromaDB for efficient semantic search of components
+- **Vector Search**: Integrated ChromaDB for semantic capability discovery
-- **Hot Reloading**: Components can be modified and reloaded without restarting the system
+- **Hot Reloading**: Components can be modified without restarting
+- **Detailed Logging**: Execution logs for debugging and auditing

 ## License